Permatang Damar Laut

 Permatang Damar Laut is a coastal village within the city of George Town in the Malaysian state of Penang.
-It is located within the Southwest Penang Island District, at the southern tip of Penang Island, making it the southernmost human settlement on the island.
+It is located at the southern tip of Penang Island, about 17 km south of the city centre, making it the southernmost human settlement on the island.
 The village is hemmed in between the Penang International Airport to the north and the Malacca Strait to the south.

 Etymology

 The Malay word 'Permatang' refers to the village's geographic landform, as it is situated on a ridge surrounded by mangrove swamps.
 'Damar' in Malay means resin whilst 'Laut' is the Malay word for the sea; the village was purportedly where resin-producing trees once grew along the shore, hence the phrase 'Damar Laut'.

 History

 According to historians in Universiti Sains Malaysia, the village of Permatang Damar Laut was founded in the late 18th century by three pioneers of Indonesian origin - Pah Kechil, Jamaluddin and Nakhoda Che Salleh.
 The village was one of the handful of autonomous Malay settlements that were established at the south of Penang Island at the time.